Count¶

 Note

-reflects the number of results after filtering.
+When combined with parameters such as filter, the count reflects the number of results after filtering.
 Make

-sure to count the total number of results before applying skip
+sure to count the total number of results before applying skip and limit parameters, otherwise the count

 will not reflect the total number of results.